TEXTS TUNES PEOPLE HYMNALS

-In all I think, or speak, or do.
+in all I think or speak or do.

-The task thy wisdom hath assigned,
+2 The task your wisdom has assigned,

 O let me cheerfully fulfill;